Arterial Venous Malformation (AVM) Treatment

 How do I get ready for the procedure?

 On the night before the procedure eat a light meal, then do not eat or drink anything after midnight.
 We will provide you with more detailed information about which medications you may take in days before and on the morning of the procedure.
 Plan to have someone accompany you home after the procedure.

 After you arrive at the interventional radiology (IR) suite and change into a gown, you will lie face up on the procedure table.
 To relax you and block any pain we will intravenously give you a combination of medicines called “conscious sedation.”
 Using X-ray and/or ultrasound image guidance, we will insert a long, very thin tube called a catheter through a small incision into a large blood vessel in the groin, arm, or neck.
 The doctor will inject a contrast dye through the catheter to highlight the malformation and the blood vessels that supply it on the X-ray, and will then deliver a synthetic material called an “embolic agent” to block the artery.
 The entire procedure takes about an hour.

 A major but very rare potential complication of embolization is damage to tissue or an organ near the blocked blood vessel.
 Other complications include pain, fever, bruising, recurrent bleeding, and recanalization (spontaneous rejoining of the blocked blood vessel).

 After the procedure

-Most people remain in the IR suite for several hours of rest and observation following embolization, and are then able to go home.
+Most people remain in the interventional radiology suite for several hours of rest and observation following embolization, and are then able to go home.
 Your physician may prescribe pain medication for you.
-We will give you additional instructions before you go home from the IR suite.
+We will give you additional instructions before you go home from the interventional radiology suite.